michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/build.md

 Now you can run the code direct with `python3 funscript-editor.py` or install install a pip package with `make all`.

-**NOTE:** In my Ubuntu test setup the UI hangs at all `cv2.waitKey()` lines in the code.
-Remove this part of the code solve the issue but the then i could not select an ROI, because the mouse event do not work.
-When i hard-code a trackingbox, the ui work but this is not usable.
-So we need future investigation for this problem.
-For now i recommend an Arch based Linux.
+**NOTE:** In my Ubuntu test setup the UI hangs because Ubuntu use the GTK Backend while the Arch Linux OpenCV library was compiled with QT (see `python3 -c "import cv2; print(cv2.getBuildInformation())"` output).
+To use the Application on Ubuntu you have to compile OpenCV + OpenCV contrib with `-D WITH_QT=ON` flag from source.